Duck Eggs Vs. Chicken Eggs

 I’ve read several articles on the nutrition of a duck egg.
 This article by Local Harvest claims duck eggs have twice the nutrients of chicken eggs.
 The information is debatable, though.
 When it comes down to the finer nutrients, such as Vitamin A, D, E, etc., duck eggs follow the same rule as chicken eggs: It depends on what the bird eats.

-If you only allow your ducks to eat poultry food, the eggs will not be as healthy as if the ducks are allowed to eat plants like algae, spinach or grass.
+If you only allow your ducks to eat the lowest-quality poultry food, the eggs will not be as healthy as if the ducks are allowed to eat fortified feeds plus plants like algae, spinach, or grass.
 This is why eggs from backyard chickens are healthier than store-bought eggs.
 And this is how a farm-fresh duck egg can be healthier than an egg from ducks that don’t have a varied diet.

 Duck Egg Fact FAQ